Teena Marie

 Key tracks

-I'm a Sucker for Your Love — This debut single with Rick James announced her arrival on the R&B scene with undeniable funk energy.
+I'm a Sucker for Your Love - This duet with Rick James from her debut album announced her arrival on the R&B scene and established a fruitful creative partnership.

-Square Biz — A 1981 hit from her album It Must Be Magic that showcased her rap skills and became one of her signature anthems.
+Square Biz - A funk and rap-infused track from her 1981 album It Must Be Magic that became a signature song and a staple on urban radio.

-Portuguese Love — A nearly eight-minute epic from It Must Be Magic that highlighted her sophisticated songwriting and vocal range.
+Portuguese Love - An epic, nearly eight-minute album cut from It Must Be Magic that showcased her sophisticated songwriting and vocal dynamism.